internetarchive/fatcat/python/README.md

     # will listen on http://localhost:9810 by default
     pipenv run fatcat_webface.py

+Almost all configuration is done via environment variables; see `env.example` for a list of settings.
+If you copy this file to `.env` it will be sourced by `pipenv` automatically; you can also load it in your shell like `source .env`.

 ## Running Tests

 Many (though not all) python tests depend on access to a local running API